strazzere/cdf/README.md

 # CDF – crypto differential fuzzing

-CDF is a tool to aumatically test the correctness and security of cryptographic software.
+CDF is a tool to automatically test the correctness and security of cryptographic software.
 CDF can detect implementation errors, compliance failures, side-channel leaks, and so on.